ofirlevy6658/todo/README.md

 # To-Do List
-To-Do List full stack web application created with Vite React TS React Query and MUI 5, and for the backend Express mongoose (mongodb)
+To-Do List full stack web application created with Vite React TS React Query and MUI 5, and for the backend TS Express PostgreSQL

 Instructions to run the app
 * Backend